AdobeDocs/analytics.en/help/components/c-segmentation/c-segmentation-workflow/seg-sequential-build.md

 ---
 description: Sequential segments are created by using the THEN operator, instead of AND or OR.
 THEN implies that one segment criteria occurs, followed by another.
-By default, a sequential segment identifies all matching data, showing the filter “Include Everyone”.
-Sequential segments can be further filtered to a subset of matching hits using the “Only Before Sequence” and “Only After Sequence” options.
+By default, a sequential segment identifies all matching data, showing the filter "Include Everyone".
+Sequential segments can be further filtered to a subset of matching hits using the "Only Before Sequence" and "Only After Sequence" options.
 seo-description: Sequential segments are created by using the THEN operator, instead of AND or OR.
 THEN implies that one segment criteria occurs, followed by another.
-By default, a sequential segment identifies all matching data, showing the filter “Include Everyone”.
-Sequential segments can be further filtered to a subset of matching hits using the “Only Before Sequence” and “Only After Sequence” options.
+By default, a sequential segment identifies all matching data, showing the filter "Include Everyone".
+Sequential segments can be further filtered to a subset of matching hits using the "Only Before Sequence" and "Only After Sequence" options.
 seo-title: Build sequential segments
 solution: Analytics
 title: Build sequential segments